 Al-anon seeks to help families and friends of alcoholics recover from the effects of living with alcohol abuse.
 Alateen is a program that attempts to help young people recover.
 Al-anon members sponsor it.
 Both Al-anon and Alateen are adapted from Alcoholics Anonymous and are based on the Twelve Steps.

-VIII.
+VII.
 Resources on Alcohol Abuse

 - Seldes, G. The Great Quotations.
 NY: Stuart, 1960, p.
 106.

 - Miech, R. et al. Monitoring the Future.
 Ann Arbor: ISR, U Mich, 2021.

 - Johnston, L. et al. Monitoring the Future.
 (College) Ann Arbor: ISR, U Mich, 2021.

 - Alcohol-Impaired Fatalities, 2020.

 - Royal College of Obstetrians and Gynaecologists, 2021.